Course Catalog

 5 units

 Designed to enhance the students' ability to understand, analyze, and discuss authentic Chinese reading materials.
 Chinese linguistic and cultural aspects are introduced.
-(Formerly Advanced Chinese: Readings in Economics and Trade.)
-Prerequisite(s): course 6 or by consent of instructor.
+Prerequisite(s): CHIN 6 or placement by assessment, or by consent of instructor.
 (General Education Code(s): TA.)

 CHIN 104